epirus-io/epirus.github.io/docs/sdk/cli.md

 Similar to the Java/Kotlin projects.
 The Solidity files are located in the following `./src/main/solidity`.

-The generated OpenAPI code resides in `./build/generated/source/web3j/main`, and is structured as follows :
+Additionally, the generated OpenAPI code resides in `./build/generated/source/web3j/main`, and is structured as follows :

 - Java wrappers :  `java/<package name>/wrappers`
 - REST endpoints interfaces : `kotlin/<package name>/core`